 It's no secret that curiosity is a powerful elixir for learning; when people are curious about something, they learn more, and better.
 Curiosity drives us to keep learning, to keep trying and to keep pushing forward to fill the gaps in our knowledge.
 It is at the heart of lifelong learning and considered a valuable trait by many employers.
 But while curiosity comes naturally to young children, as they age, their curiosity requires more nurturing.

-Niki Meehan, Principal of NIS Jakarta – Nord Anglia Education, has over 20 years’ experience in international education.
+Niki Meehan, Principal of Nord Anglia School Jakarta, has over 20 years’ experience in international education.
 Here, she shares five top tips for expat parents to feed their children’s curiosity.

 Ask more questions